jagould2012/sclp/BUILD.md

 	cd /asix
 	nano Makefile

-Edit the CURRENT variable to reflect our kernel version (detection doesnt work well in a chroot), save, and exit:
+Edit the CURRENT variable to reflect our kernel version (detection doesnt work well in a chroot), and modify the install line, save, and exit:

 	CURRENT = 3.13.0-24-generic

+	install:
+        su -c "cp -v $(TARGET).ko $(DEST) && /sbin/depmod -a $(CURRENT)"

 Now make and install the driver: